Treaty Principles Bill: Background

 In March 2022, leader of the libertarian ACT Party David Seymour announced a policy of redefining the principles of the Treaty of Waitangi in law during the next parliamentary term.
 The law would only come into effect following confirmation by a referendum on Māori co-governance that would be held at the 2026 general election.
 He said that agreeing to hold the referendum would be a condition for forming a government with the centre-right National Party.
 Seymour argued that the treaty was not a partnership between the New Zealand Crown and Māori, and therefore co-governance arrangements were not a "necessary extension" of it.
 He also claimed that co-governance created resentment.
 ACT's proposed law would affect co-governance arrangements at several Crown Research Institutes, state-owned enterprises and healthcare providers such as Te Aka Whai Ora (the Māori Health Authority).
 However, Seymour indicated that it would preserve existing co-governance arrangements with the Waikato, Ngāi Tahu, Tūhoe and Whanganui iwi.

 Māori Party co-leader Debbie Ngarewa-Packer said ACT's proposals emboldened racism.
 Professor Linda Tuhiwai Smith said they reflected a "Pākehā" unwillingness to share power.
 Waikato leader Rahui Papa claimed that they clashed with the second and third articles of the treaty, which (he argued) guaranteed Māori participation in the social sector.
 In response, Prime Minister Jacinda Ardern reiterated the Labour Government's commitment to co-governance arrangements.
 National Party leader Christopher Luxon refused to commit to a referendum on co-governance, but acknowledged that further clarity on co-governance was needed.

-In October 2022, ACT released a discussion document entitled "Democracy or co-government?", which proposed a Treaty Principles Bill that would end the focus on partnership between Māori and the Crown and interpret "tino rangatiratanga" solely as property rights.
-By contrast, most scholars of the Māori language define "tino rangatiratanga" as the equivalent of "self-determination" in the English language.
+In October 2022, ACT released a discussion document entitled "Democracy or co-government?", which proposed a Treaty Principles Bill that would end the focus on partnership between Māori and the Crown and interpret "Tino Rangatiratanga" solely as property rights, while accepted meanings range from "absolute soveriengty" to "self-government".
 The proposed Treaty Principles Bill did not mention Māori, the Crown, iwi, and hapū (subgroups), but referred only to "New Zealanders".
-Seymour refused to identify whom his party had consulted when developing its co-governance and Treaty of Waitangi policies, particularly its redefinition of "tino rangatiratanga" as property rights.
+Seymour refused to identify whom his party had consulted when developing its co-governance and Treaty of Waitangi policies, particularly its redefinition of "Tino Rangatiratanga" as property rights.
 As part of ACT's "colour-blind" policies, its social-development spokesperson Karen Chhour advocated the abolition of Te Aka Whai Ora.

 ACT party member of parliament Rodney Hide had introduced a similar private bill in 2006, which was selected, debated, and rejected at that time.